 2. Torque Reduction

 There are some times when extra torque is needed.
 For example, if you are towing or you are facing a steep incline, torque is necessary for a smooth ride.

 When Eco Mode is activated, torque is reduced for better fuel economy.
 That’s why Eco Mode isn’t favorable among people needing high-torque performance.

 When To Use Eco Mode?

 Eco Mode is beneficial whenever you want to spend less on fuel.
 However, it’s not ideal when performance is a must.
 If you are traveling on a busy road where you need quick acceleration or you are moving at highway speeds, it’s often best to turn Eco Mode off.

 While you might need more fuel, it’s safer to drive without it in these circumstances.

-Urban travel is ideal for Eco Mode because you typically aren’t trying to accelerate fast and you are driving slower.
-Considering these situations often use the most fuel, it seems the perfect chance to try out Eco Mode.
+Urban travel is ideal for Eco Mode, because you typically aren’t trying to accelerate fast, and you are driving slower.
+Considering these situations often use the most fuel, it seems the perfect chance to try out this driving mode.

 While it is okay to drive with Eco Mode activated at all times, you will likely find that it’s not ideal.
 There will be times when you demand more from your vehicle than what it can give you while the power is being harnessed.